carlos-molina/LeyAlgomata/README.md

 # Ley Algomata (Lex Algomata)

 Some people call it **Algorithmic Governance**.
-I prefer to call it **Lex Algomata** or (**Ley Algomatica**) because this term highlights two distinctive features of this emerging technology, namely, automation and risk, as explained in 1 and 2, below.
+I prefer to call it **Lex Algomata** or (**Ley Algomata**) because this term highlights two distinctive features of this emerging technology, namely, automation and risk, as explained in 1 and 2, below.

 In brief, the Lex Algomata, is expected to automate most of the judicial procedures that are currently executed by humans (lawyers) to enforce